We are dedicated to changing the face of tech.

 What's next for codebar?

-We’ve had an amazing 11 years, and we’re excited to keep providing opportunities for minorities to break into tech in 2025. codebar has made a huge difference to the tech industry so far, placing thousands of people in tech jobs and building an inclusive and supportive community.
-There’s still lots more we can do to address the industry’s diversity issue and, as an organisation that puts our community first, we’ll be working closely with our members to evolve our offerings.
+We’ve had an amazing 12 years, and we’re excited to continue creating opportunities for people from underrepresented backgrounds to break into tech in 2026. codebar has already made a significant impact on the industry, supporting thousands of people into tech roles and building a truly inclusive, supportive community.
+However, there is still much more to do to address the sector’s ongoing diversity challenges.
+As a charity that puts its community first, we will continue working closely with our members to evolve and strengthen our offering.

 superhero graphic

-We'll be running codebar Festival again in 2025, as well as expanding the locations where our unconference (uncodebar) happens.
+We'll be running codebar Festival again in 2026, as well as expanding the locations where codebar runs workshops.

 Group shot from uncodebar 10 at Google